Get in touch today and find out how Restorative Justice can help you

 Service Delivery Manager

-Michelle West joined Restorative Solutions in September 2016 and is the Restorative Justice (RJ) Service Delivery Manager for Hampshire and the Isle of Wight.
+Michelle West joined Restorative Solutions in September 2016 as a Lead Practitioner and has been the Restorative Justice (RJ) Service Delivery Manager for Hampshire and the Isle of Wight since June 2022.

 Michelle has been a Restorative Justice Facilitator since 2006, is an advanced practitioner with the Restorative Justice Council, and has achieved a BTEC Level 3 in Restorative Practice and BTEC Level 4 in Case Supervision.
-She is a trained trainer and is experienced in inducting, supporting and coordinating volunteers around the county.
+She is a trained trainer and is experienced in inducting, supporting and mentoring staff and volunteer practitioners.

 Previously working for Hampshire Youth Offending Team, Michelle has experience in working with both adults and young people, and those harmed by their actions.
 She has worked on sensitive and complex cases, including harmful sexual behaviour, domestic abuse, and cases of homicide.

-Alexandra is a Restorative Justice facilitator and has completed training in sensitive and complex Restorative Justice cases including harmful sexual behaviour and domestic abuse.
-Furthermore, Alexandra has completed Restore Families training and has delivered training in the case management system used in Hampshire across the country.
+Alexandra is also a Restorative Justice facilitator and has completed training in sensitive and complex Restorative Justice cases including harmful sexual behaviour and domestic abuse.
+Furthermore, Alexandra has completed Restore Families training and has delivered training in the case management system we use in Hampshire and Isle of Wight for other services across the country.

 Alexandra has a background in the criminal justice system, through completing a BSc (Hons) and MSc in Criminology and Criminal Psychology, with her final dissertation for her Master’s focusing on Restorative Justice in Hampshire.
 Before joining Restorative Solutions, Alexandra worked for Hampshire Constabulary as part of their Out of Court Disposals team.
 During this time, Alexandra has gained a strong knowledge of police databases and investigations, and experience of speaking to both victims and offenders.

-Helen previously worked at Portsmouth Abuse and Rape Counselling Service (PARCS), part of Family Action charity.
-At PARCS Helen held a similar role of Business Data and Support Manager.
+Helen previously worked at Portsmouth Abuse and Rape Counselling Service (PARCS), part of Family Action charity in a similar role of Business Data and Support Manager.

 She has also worked in Environmental Health and Housing in local authorities and as the office manager in a junior school.
 She has a background in law and is a qualified solicitor.